MrCamoga/Langton-s-Ant/README.md

 - [x] Algorithm to differentiate triangles/squares from highways:
 - [x] Calculate size of highways (displacement of the ant each period, e.g. the displacement of the original ant is 2x2).
 This is useful to distinguish highways with the same period but different structure.
 - [x] Calculate ant rotation (accumulated rotation of the ant to further distinguish ants with same period and size).
 - [ ] Make period calculation work 100% of the time in O(n).
+Right now the period calculation breaks on 0.1% of the rules but at least it says they have period 1 so they can be retested in the future.

 ## Database

-Go to [Langton's Ant Rule DB](https://langtonsantproject.sytes.net/searchrule.php) to explore the database.
+Go to [Langton's Ant Rule DB](https://langtonsant.es/db/rules) to explore the database.

 ### Biggest highways with unknown period

+If we find the size of the highway and the velocity at which it advances, we can estimate the total period of some huge highways (supposing the ant in fact forms a highway and doesn't break midway).
+To get the size of the highway, we find the period of each line of cells and compute the least common multiple of all of them.
+For the velocity, we iterate the ant and note approximately how many iterations it takes the ant to advance one cell in the direction the highway is growing.

 | Tested to # iters	|	Rule String					|	Rule number		|	Highway size	|	Estimated period	|	Real period		|	Rel.
 Error	|
 |:-:|:-|:-:|:-:|:-:|:-:|:-:|